Wes Welker: Patriots franchise honors and records

-Coaching career
+Post-playing career

 Houston Texans

 On January 30, 2017, Welker began his coaching career and was hired by the Houston Texans as an offensive assistant and special teams assistant coach under head coach Bill O'Brien.
+In 2017 NFL Films aired Wes Welker: A Football Life. which credits Welker as a game-changing slot receiver.

 San Francisco 49ers

 On February 27, 2019, Welker was hired by the San Francisco 49ers to be their wide receivers coach under head coach Kyle Shanahan.